Latest Covid-19 figures released

-A TOTAL of 373* new confirmed cases of Covid-19 have been confirmed across the country.
+A TOTAL of 393* new confirmed cases of Covid-19 have been reported across the country.

-As of midnight, Wednesday, June 16, the Department of Health are reporting a total of 373* new confirmed cases of the virus in the state.
-There are 18 people with the condition in ICU out of a total of 54 people with the virus who are in hospital.
+This figure relates to the situation across the state up to midnight, Friday 18 June.
+A total of of 14 people with the virus are in ICU out of a total of 48 people who are in hospital with the condition.

 *Daily case numbers may change due to future data review, validation and update.